-Name Age Role Anthony Hayward 61 Independent Non-Executive Chairman Ivan Glasenberg 62 Chief Executive Officer Martin Gilbert 63 Senior Independent Director Leonhard Fischer 56 Independent Non-Executive Director John Mack 74 Independent Non-Executive Director Gill Marcus 69 Independent Non-Executive Director Patrice Merrin 70 Independent Non-Executive Director Peter Coates AO 73 Non-Executive Director
+Name Age Role Anthony Hayward 63 Non-Executive Chairman Ivan Glasenberg 63 CEO Martin Gilbert 65 Senior Independent Director Leonhard Fischer 57 Independent Non-Executive Director John Mack 75 Independent Non-Executive Director Gill Marcus 71 Independent Non-Executive Director Patrice Merrin 71 Independent Non-Executive Director Kalidas Madhavpeddi 65 Independent Non-Executive Director Peter Coates AO 74 Non-Executive Director

-Anthony Hayward, aged 61 (Independent Non-Executive Chairman)
+Anthony Hayward, aged 63 (Independent Non-Executive Chairman)

-Anthony Hayward was appointed Independent Non-Executive Chairman in May 2013.
+Anthony Hayward was appointed Non-Executive Chairman in May 2013.
 Prior to being appointed Chairman he was the Senior Independent Non-Executive Director of the Company.

-Dr Hayward is currently a managing partner of St. James Asset Management, and the chairman of several private equity firms.
-He was CEO of BP plc from 2007-10, having joined BP in 1982.
-Dr Hayward became group treasurer in 2000, chief executive for BP upstream activities and a member of the main board of BP in 2003.
-From 2011-15 he was CEO of Genel Energy plc and chairman from 2015-17.
+Dr Hayward is managing partner of St. James's Asset Management, a partner and member of the European Advisory Board of AEA Capital and has other private equity interests.

+He was CEO of BP plc from 2007-2010, having joined BP in 1982.
+He became group treasurer in 2000, chief executive for BP upstream activities and a member of the main board of BP in 2003.
+From 2011-2015 he was CEO of Genel Energy plc and chairman from 2015-2017.

-Dr Hayward studied geology at Aston University in Birmingham and completed a Ph.D at Edinburgh University.
+Dr Hayward studied geology at Aston University in Birmingham and completed a Ph.D. at Edinburgh University.
 He is a fellow of the Royal Society of Edinburgh.

-Ivan Glasenberg, aged 62 (Chief Executive Officer)
+Ivan Glasenberg, aged 63 (CEO)

-Ivan Glasenberg joined the Group in April 1984 and has been Chief Executive Officer since January 2002.
+Ivan Glasenberg joined the Group in April 1984 and has been CEO since January 2002.

-Mr Glasenberg initially spent three years working in the coal commodity department in South Africa as a marketer.
-Following time in Australian and Asian offices, in 1990 he was made head of Glencore's coal marketing and industrial businesses, and remained in this role until he became Chief Executive Officer in January 2002.
+Mr Glasenberg initially worked in Glencore's coal department in South Africa as a marketer.
+Following time in Australian and Asian offices, in 1990 he was made head of Glencore's coal marketing and industrial businesses, and remained in this role until he became the Group's CEO in January 2002.

-Mr Glasenberg is a chartered accountant of South Africa and holds a Bachelor of Accountancy from the University of Witwatersrand.
-Mr Glasenberg also holds an MBA from the University of Southern California.
-He is currently a non-executive director of Rosneft, and was a non-executive director of United Company Rusal plc from 2007-2018.
+Mr Glasenberg is a Chartered Accountant of South Africa, holds a Bachelor of Accountancy from the University of Witwatersrand and an MBA from the University of Southern California.

-Martin Gilbert, aged 63 (Senior Independent Director)
+Martin Gilbert, aged 65 (Senior Independent Director)

-Martin Gilbert was appointed an Independent Non-Executive Director in May 2017 and as Senior Independent Director in May 2018.
+Martin Gilbert was appointed Independent Non-Executive Director in May 2017 and as Senior Independent Director in May 2018.

-Mr Gilbert is co-chief executive of Standard Life Aberdeen plc.
-Mr Gilbert was a co-founder of Aberdeen Asset Management, which was established in 1983.
+Mr Gilbert is vice chairman of Standard Life Aberdeen plc and a chairman of Revolut Limited.
+Mr Gilbert was formerly co-CEO of Standard Life Aberdeen.
+He was co-founder of Aberdeen Asset Management, which was established in 1983.

-Mr Gilbert sits on the board of directors of the Institute of International Finance.
-He is also a member of the international advisory panel of the Monetary Authority of Singapore and the international advisory board of British American Business.
-He was appointed chairman of the Prudential Regulation Authority's practitioner panel in December 2013.
-He was the deputy chairman of Sky plc until October 2018.
+Mr Gilbert is a member of the international advisory panel of the Monetary Authority of Singapore and the international advisory board of British American Business.

-Mr Gilbert was educated in Aberdeen, has an MA in Accountancy and an LLB and is a Chartered Accountant.
+Mr Gilbert was educated in Aberdeen.
+He holds an LLB, an M.A. in Accountancy and is a Chartered Accountant.

-Leonhard Fischer, aged 56 (Independent Non-Executive Director)
+Leonhard Fischer, aged 57 (Independent Non-Executive Director)

-Leonard Fischer was appointed an Independent Non-Executive Director in April 2011.
+Leonard Fischer was appointed Independent Non-Executive Director in April 2011.

 Mr Fischer is founder and chairman of the investment committee of DFG Deutsche Fondsgesellschaft SE Invest.

-Mr Fischer was CEO of BHF Kleinwort Benson group S.A. from 2009-16, CEO of Winterthur group from 2003-06 and a member of the executive board of Credit Suisse group from 2004-07.
+He was CEO of BHF Kleinwort Benson group S.A. from 2009-2016, before that CEO of Winterthur group from 2003-2006 and a member of the executive board of Credit Suisse group from 2004-2007.

 He joined Credit Suisse from Allianz, where he had been a member of the management board.

-Mr Fischer holds an MA in Finance from the University of Georgia.
+Mr Fischer holds an M.A. in Finance from the University of Georgia.

-John Mack, aged 74 (Independent Non-Executive Director)
+John Mack, aged 75 (Independent Non-Executive Director)

-John Mack was appointed an Independent Non-Executive Director in June 2013.
+John Mack was appointed Independent Non-Executive Director in June 2013.